OmniKobra/Omnify/README.md

 * Lock and mint / burn on return
 * 1:1 peg
 <p>
 Migrate or retun your Omnify (OFY) bridged crypto assets via our crypto bridge at <a href="https://bridge.omnify.finance">bridge.omnify.finance</a> or at <a href="https://app.omnify.finance/bridges">app.omnify.finance/bridges</a>.
+Learn more about OmniBridge by reading its <a href="https://omnify.gitbook.io/omnify-docs/deep-dive/omnibridge">documentation</a>.
 </p>

 <h2><a href="https://escrow.omnify.finance"><img alt="OmniEscrow" src="https://raw.githubusercontent.com/OmniKobra/Omnify/refs/heads/main/assets/omniescrow.png" width="32">  OmniEscrow</a></h2>